History of the Jews in Peru: 20th century

-During the early 20th century, Sephardic Jews from the Ottoman Empire, as well as Greece, Morocco, and Egypt migrated to Peru.
+From around 1910 to 1915, a wave of Sephardic Jews from the Ottoman Empire, as well as Greece, Morocco, and Egypt migrated to Peru.
 Around 1912, some Ashkenazi Jews, mostly from Western and Eastern Slavic areas and from Hungary, also made the same voyage, chiefly to the capital Lima.
+In 1909, the Charity of Iquitos was established by businessman Victor Israel, who later served as the city's mayor.

 The Jewish–German Sociedad de Beneficencia Israelita saw the separation of the Sephardic Sociedad de Beneficencia Israelita Sefaradí on November 9, 1920, which was officially registered on November 24, 1925, inaugurating its premises in Santa Beatriz on September 17, 1933.
 Meanwhile, the Ashkenazi Unión Israelita del Perú was founded at the Chirimoyo neighbourhood on June 11, 1923, which was officially registered on November 16, 1929.
 The Organización Sionista del Perú, a Zionist organisation that sought to reunite all of Peruvian Jewry, was established in 1925.

 Until the 1930s, there were no synagogues in Peru due to the community only celebrating the High Holy Days.
 During this decade, the Unión Israelita del Perú—the Ashkenazi congregation of Peru established in 1923—hired Abraham Moshe Brener, a Polish Rabbi, to perform Jewish rituals in the country.
 (Note: Brener's work was controversial due to it not strictly following Jewish law, although later authorities recognised his work, seeing this flexibility as having avoided the exclusion of many Jews from the community.)
 Brener arrived in Lima in 1934 and oversaw the rituals of all Jewish denominations up until around 1950, when the Sephardic congregation—established in 1928—hired Abraham Shalem.
 In 1957, another rabbi, Lothar Goldstein, was hired by the German Israelite Society.

 During the 1930s, the community saw itself negatively affected with the establishment of the Revolutionary Union, a fascist political party founded by Luis Miguel Sánchez Cerro, who served as president from 1931 until his assassination in 1933.
 Luis A. Flores assumed the party's leadership following his death, leading it towards a more radical shift in ideology.
 This anti-Jewish sentiment led to attacks on some Jewish-owned businesses in Lima.
+The Comité de Protección a los Inmigrantes Israelitas al Perú was created in 1935 by Peruvian Jews to obtain visas and to find employment for Jewish arrivals to the country.
+It was led by Leopoldo Weil.